LerochkaKapito/extjs-bundle/README.md

 php app/console generate:rest:controller --controller AcmeDemoBundle:People --entity AcmeDemoBundle:Person
 ```

+Attributes in entity need to be have JMS type specify for deserializing to work.

 Only controller and entity option is require, all the rest of the option can be left as default.
 The generator will
 create/update 2 files,
   - Acme\DemoBundle\Controller\PeopleControler will be generated.